 This exercise to slow your horse down is built upon repetitive transitions from one gait to another, and limiting the opportunity your horse has to lose control in the first place.
 It’s far easier to train a calm horse than an emotional wreck.
 Simply put, you will teach your horse to move up one gait (walk to trot, or trot to canter) and down one gait (trot to walk, or canter to trot.)

 Controlled transitions teaches your horse focus, balance, and to wait for your next cue.
-The result will be a horse that is always ready to slow down or quietly prepared to gear up.
+The result will be a horse that is always ready to quietly slow down or obediently gear up.
 The delightful result is patient consistency.

 Exercise to Slow the Trot